atenfyr/UAssetAPI/docs/src/api/uassetapi.propertytypes.objects.arraypropertydata.md

 ### **Value**

-The main value of this property, if such a concept is applicable to the property in question.
+The "main value" of this property, if such a concept is applicable to the property in question.
 Properties may contain other values as well, in which case they will be present as other fields in the child class.

 ```csharp
 public PropertyData[] Value { get; set; }